LAWS & REGULATIONS

 - Landlord (3 months or more)

-- For agreements for an indefinite period of time, the landlord is required to give 3 months’ The law is binding and the period cannot be reduced.
+- For agreements for an indefinite period of time, the landlord is required to give a 3 month notice.
+The law is binding and the period cannot be reduced.

 Period of notice in accordance with the Law on Private Subletting: